BartSte/nvim-bartste-prompts/README.md

 - Refactor code with AI suggestions
 - Fix common code issues
 - Generate unit tests
+- Show spinner icon with current command and file in statusline (using lualine integration)
+- Abort running command
 - Only aider is supported as AI framework for now.

 ## Installation